From LUSEM to Lund Business School

 The silent boundaries of business models

-In my dissertation, I have written about what I call the silent boundaries of business models↗.
+In my PhD thesis, I have written about what I call the silent boundaries of business models↗.
 It is about which issues may be of decisive importance but which, for situational reasons, are seldom or not at all discussed.

 Examples of this for LUSEM are which institutions will be part of LUSEM in the long term and the significance of accreditations↗ (my analysis in BiBB Academy) and the importance of rankings.
 When the former dean of LUSEWM, Fredrik Andersson, sent emails to all employees, these were predominantly about accreditations.
 Now it's much better and more varied.